christianalfoni/impact/docs/03_Hello_World.md

 function Timer() {
     /*
-      Use the hook in any component nested in the provider.
+      By default all hooks are global and can be used in any component.
 The "using" keyword is what enables reactivity.
     */
     using timer = useTimer()